liamthetate/itsnotjustinyourhead/README.md

 ## Contact
 ![playlist](assets/images/readme_images/contact.png)
-Fairly standard contact form lol
+Fairly standard contact form lol.
+I didn't use the label tag but instead opted for placeholder text to do the job of communicating what each field was for.
 <br/>
 <br/>
 ## Footer
 ![playlist](assets/images/readme_images/footer.png)
-The footer is sticky and displays throughout, the social media presence of the podcast is important for generating new listners and potential supporters, hence it is in a prominant place.
+The footer is sticky and displays throughout, the social media presence of the podcast is important for generating new listners and potential supporters, hence it is in a prominent place.
 <br/>
 <br/>
 <br/>